 The bank is divided into 14 Management Units that range from 0.25 to 580 acres.
-Prescribed fire is an integral component of management, enhancement and restoration at the SHLMB.
+Prescribed fire is an integral component of management, enhancement, and restoration at the SHLMB.
 Fire was re-introduced to the SHLMB during the winter of 2004 and burns were completed by December of 2005.
 Anticipated burn cycles were developed for the SHLMB (Figure 5).
-A total of 672 acres were burned in 2021 at the SHLMB (Figure 6).
-It is anticipated that 550 acres will be burned in 2022.
+A total of 608 acres were burned in 2022 at the SHLMB (Figure 6).
+It is anticipated that 450 acres will be burned in 2023.

-Fire prescriptions were written to comply with open burning laws (Florida Statutes, Chapter 590).
-Safety and protection of property continue to be the priority concern of the Florida Certified Prescribed Burn Manager (FCMB).
+Fire prescriptions have been written to comply with open burning laws (Florida Statutes, Chapter 590).
+Safety and protection of property will continue to be the priority concern of the Florida Certified Prescribed Burn Manager (FCMB).